Node-screening tests for L0-penalized least-squares problem with supplementary material: Abstract

 \section{Abstract}

 We present a novel screening methodology to safely discard irrelevant nodes within a generic \gls{bnb} algorithm solving the \(\ell_0\)-penalized least-squares problem.
 Our contribution is a set of two simple tests to detect sets of feasible vectors that cannot yield optimal solutions.
-This allows to prune nodes of the \gls{bnb} exploration tree, thus reducing the overall solution time.
-One cornerstone of our contribution is a \emph{nesting property} between tests at different nodes that allows to implement screening at low computational cost.
+This allows to prune nodes of the \gls{bnb} search tree, thus reducing the overall optimization time.
+One cornerstone of our contribution is a \emph{nesting property} between tests at different nodes that allows to implement them with a low computational cost.
 Our work leverages the concept of safe screening, well known for sparsity-inducing convex problems, and some recent advances in this field for \(\ell_0\)-penalized regression problems.